You are viewing a story from harrypotterfanfiction.com

 ‘No one was better,’ I said turning away from them and making a move towards the bathroom, hoping to escape the questioning.
 However what I was not expecting her to follow me.

-‘But you just said that you’d had a better kiss,' Lavender presses, 'You must have had someone in mind,’ she said, an eyebrow raised questioningly.
+‘But you just said that you’d had a better kiss,' Lavender pressed, 'You must have had someone in mind,’ she said, an eyebrow raised questioningly.
 Clearly she thought she was about to uncover a dark, juicy secret.

 I pushed passed her into the bathroom.
-‘It’s just a figure of speech Lavender and if you must know, Victor was a better kisser than Cormac,’ I lied quickly, saying anything to get her off of my back.
-Although in truth, Victor had been better than Cormac, but Ron’s kiss was still the best kiss I had ever had.
+‘It’s just a figure of speech Lavender and if you must know, Viktor was a better kisser than Cormac,’ I lied quickly, saying anything to get her off of my back.
+Although in truth, Viktor had been better than Cormac, but Ron’s kiss was still the best kiss I had ever had.
 I would just never admit that to her.
 Or anyone else.

 ‘Oh right.
 I forgot about him.
 I was thinking you might have meant someone else,’ she said with her questioning look again.
 I swear Lavender was aiming to be an amateur detective with the way she was looking at me.
 As if I would just crack and tell her everything because she was giving me a hard stare.